 - Nice Job Fixing It, Villain!: The SQUIP compels Jeremy to lash out at his father and call him out for not being there for his son.
 Mr. Heere realizes that Jeremy is right but also something is wrong and his son needs him.
 He convinces Michael that Jeremy is in trouble, which leads to Michael bringing Mountain Dew Red to the school play to save his best friend, and cleans up his act.

 - "Not If They Enjoyed It" Rationalization: Chloe tries to blame Jeremy when she kisses him, knowing he was dating Brooke, because he didn't refuse her advances.
-It doesn't work; Brooke refuses to talk to Chloe, period, for what she did, until they are both under the SQUIP's influence.
+It doesn't work; Brooke refuses to talk to Chloe until she gets an apology during "The Smartphone Hour".